LeopoldArkham/quickchat/README.md

 - Security: Persist room data on disk so that previously password protected rooms can't be accessed publicly if the server restarts.
 - Allow room creator to destroy a room.
+- Factor out common code for protected and public chatrooms.